girth-industries/contextro/README.md

 ## Usage

-Navigate to the directory you want to create the context file. `/path/to/contextro/contextro.py /path/of/the/project`
+Navigate to the directory you want to create the context file. `python3 /path/to/contextro/contextro.py /path/to/root/of/project`

 You can use `.`

+Examples:
+`python3 ~/proj/contextro/contextro.py .`
+`python3 ~/proj/contextro/contextro.py ~/proj/exampleproject`